amonull/BPM/README.md

 # TODO:
 - add functions to update packages and sync repos (temporarily done (untested) needs improvments)
 - improve function to remove pakcages
-- create a proper start point
-- add flags to use all functionalities
-- create different repo to hold package files for $HOME/.local/BPM/repo-list/official-repo/
 - add correct licences to packages
 - correctly download the nececery licences on to specified dirs (most likely $HOME/.local/BPM/licences/\<pkg\>/\<licecence\>